Landau-like states in neutral particles: Introduction

 \keywords{Landau Level, Cold Atom, Rashba, Dresselhaus, Spin-Orbit Coupling.}

-\section{Introduction:}
+\section{Introduction}

-We know that 2-Dimensional charged particles, like electrons, in an applied perpendicular constant magnetic field generate Landau levels.
-The spectrum is infinitely degenerate.
-This happens because of the minimal coupling of the electromagnetic gauge field $ \bf A(\bf x) $ to the momenta of the 2-D electrons in the Hamiltonian.
-Landau levels are generated due to interference of orbital motion of charged particles in the external magnetic field.
-The spectrum is controlled by the magnitude of the physically observed field.
-A similar question, on the possibility of Landau levels generated by neutral particles, can be asked.
-Following the same logic, we need to find the field that would couple to the orbital motion of neutral particles.
-A natural possibility would be to look at the spin-orbit coupling ($(\bm \sigma \times \bm p)\cdot \bm E) $ with $\sigma$ being the spin of the particle (assume s=1/2), $\bm E$ - electric field and ${\bf p}$ -momentum.
-This coupling will affect the orbital motion of neutral spin 1/2 particles via the electric field.\cite{Dresselhaus},\cite{Juzeli} One can ask therefore, if we can discern any Landau level physics for neutral atoms.\cite{Bakke}\\
+It is a well known that charged particles, like electrons, when subjected in two dimension to an applied perpendicular constant magnetic field generate Landau levels.
+The spectrum of these particles is infinitely degenerate.
+This happens because of the minimal coupling of the electromagnetic gauge field $ \bf A(\bf x) $ to the momenta of the particles in the 2-dimensional Hamiltonian.
+Landau levels are generated due to the interference of orbital motion of charged particles in the external magnetic field with a spectrum that is controlled by the magnitude of the physically observed field.
+A similar question on the possibility of Landau levels generated by neutral particles can be asked.
+Following the same logic we need to find a field that would couple to the orbital motion of neutral particles.
+A natural possibility would be to consider the spin-orbit coupling of these particles.

-In this paper, we address the question of formation of discrete Landau like states for the neutral atoms.
-In addition to similarities, the spin-orbit nature of the coupling indicates clear differences for these states compared to the normal electronic Landau level problem.
-In what follows, we use the standard approach as first was laid out by Aharonov and Casher~\cite{Aharo}.
-We start with the example of 2-Dimensional neutral atoms subjected to an external electric field.\cite{Furtado} For neutral atoms with magnetic moment in some electric field $\bf E$, one gets the following Hamiltonian for the neutral particles.\cite{Aharo}.
+In this paper, we address the question of formation of discrete Landau like states for neutral atoms.
+In addition to similarities, the spin-orbit nature of the coupling indicates clear differences for these states compared to the normal electronic Landau level problem as we explain below.
+According to the celebrated result from 1984 of Aharonov and Casher~\cite{Aharo}, we know that neutral particles with magnetic moment exhibits the Aharonov-Bohm effect under certain circumstances.
+Due to relativistic effect a particle moving with velocity $\bf{v}$ in an electric field $\bf{E}$ will feel an effective magnetic field ${\bf{B}}=-({\bf{v \times E}})/c^{2}$~\cite{Eric}.
+Therefore, theoretically in the non-relativistic limit, one can write down a Rashba type interaction between a neutral particle with a magnetic moment and an electric field $\bf{E}$.
+The Hamiltonian for the system is given by~\cite{Bakke},